New to OpenJ9?

 OpenJ9 provides the following interfaces, which can be used for monitoring and diagnostic purposes:

 - DTFJ interface: The Diagnostic Tool Framework for Java (DTFJ) API allows custom applications to be written that can access a wide range of information in a system dump or a Java dump.
 DTFJ can be used with the Eclipse Memory Analyzer Toolkit (MAT) to examine the Java object heap for memory leaks and to reduce memory consumption.
-For more information about DTFJ, see Using the Diagnostic Tool Framework for Java.
+For more information about DTFJ, see Diagnostic Tool Framework for Java.

 If you are familiar with using HotSpot as part of an Oracle JDK or OpenJDK, you might make use of certain